-I am currently a Visiting Assistant Professor of Economics at Berea College and will join Grinnell College as an Assistant Professor in Fall 2026.
-My research primarily focuses on modeling questions related to behavioral and information economics.
-In doing so, I develop systematic approaches to capturing the roles of cognitive biases and information frictions in decision-making.
-My current areas of interest are in motivated reasoning, information acquisition, and treatment allocation
+I will be joining Grinnell College as an Assistant Professor in Fall 2026.
+My research mainly focuses on modeling questions related to behavioral and information economics.
+In doing so, I develop systematic methods for understanding the roles of cognitive biases and information frictions in decision-making.
+My current areas of interest include motivated reasoning, information acquisition, and treatment allocation.

 "The significance of overconfidence to the conduct of human affairs can hardly be overstated" - Griffin and Tversky